 Members of the community and the Young Naturalists Club (over 50 people!) came out on a beautiful spring-weather Earth Day, working under the direction of Sashi Star, who brought cohesion to the many pieces of art being created simultaneously.
 This was truly a community effort!
 Viewers will notice a red-winged blackbird which represents Scout Island (the bird is part of their logo), and several caribou which represent the Cariboo Chilcotin Conservation Society.
 Since this wall was painted, there has only ever been one unsanctioned addition – a small “stick man” added to the corner.
 All other graffiti has ceased.

-We are a new local business located in the Delainey’s Centre in Williams Lake, BC.
-Serving the Cariboo with quality photographs for all your identification needs!
+Serving the Cariboo with quality photographs for all your identification needs.
 We also carry many beautiful and inspiring gifts from talented local artisans such as Sudz Naturals and stained glass by Lelie Milton.
 As well, we carry items from international artisans, including far-reaching fair-trade cooperatives in Ghana and Guatemala.
 We have a wide variety of crystals, jewellery, smudging essentials, oracle cards and more.

 At Lake City Denture Clinic we specialize in everything dentures!
 Book a FREE consult with our Registered Denturist to find the right treatment for you.